tymokvo/csharp-sdk/docs/ProjectsApi.md

 ## UpsertProjectPermission

-> UpdateAccepted UpsertProjectPermission (string owner, string name, ProjectAccessPolicyDto projectAccessPolicyDto)
+> UpdateAccepted UpsertProjectPermission (string owner, string name, ProjectAccessPolicy projectAccessPolicy)

 Upsert a new permission to a project